shamosatti/StackQeueLinkedlist/README.md

 Copy the code into a file (e.g., stack_queue.py).
 Run the file.
 The program will show how Stack and Queue work with examples.

+Queue:
+Shows how to add, remove, and view items using the First In, First Out (FIFO) method.
+The first item added is the first one to be removed.